Supplements don’t appear to help with heart health.

 “This study will provide more information and resources for physicians and patients to make a more informed decision as to the benefits of the medication,” Kowalski said.
 “Physicians now can refer not only to the recommendations from leading professional organizations for guidance but also to this study.”

-With this study showing omega-3 supplements providing minimal cardiac health benefits, the American Heart Association continues to recommend a balanced diet.
+With this study showing omega-3 supplements providing minimal cardiac health benefits, the

 A variety of fruits and vegetables can be added to a diet rich in skinless poultry and non-fried fish.
 Fish, such as salmon or trout, provides a low-calorie option with high protein content.